-In the fall, students will learn basic skills in computer programming and literary studies.
-In winter quarter, we'll further explore applications of the computer to work with narrative structures through deeper study and conceptual projects with text.
+In the fall (14 credits), students will learn basic skills in computer programming and literary studies.
+In winter quarter (12 credits), we'll further explore applications of the computer to work with narrative structures, exploring the notion of worldbuilding as we learn to create nonlinear narratives online.
 The regular work of the program in both quarters will include lectures, literature seminars, computer programming workshops, and creative writing workshops inspired by writers who have used computers and mathematics to rethink the writing process.
 Students will also sharpen their college writing skills, develop critical reading strategies, and learn to contribute to productive seminars.

 This program is intended for students who are curious about programming or who are looking for an entry point into the computer science curriculum and would enjoy exploring intersections of computer programming and literature.
 This program is good preparation for the Computer Science Foundations program and also for the Literary Arts Foundations program.

 Students will have access to live and interactive lessons with the faculty.
 Online small group work will also be a regular part of the work of the program.
 The faculty will be available for online office hours and one-on-one virtual support.
 Students are required to have reliable internet access and regular access to a computer.

 Our work will be conducted remotely, using Canvas, Zoom, and Slack.
 This program will be fully remote in fall and winter.
 To successfully participate students should have a reliable internet connection and a computer or laptop.
 Students should expect to spend 10 hours per week in synchronous meetings using Zoom and Canvas.
 Our approach will emphasize participation in synchronous (live) sessions; however, if students find themselves unable to participate due to technology issues, caregiving obligations, economic disruption, health risk, or illness, they can work with faculty to pursue alternate options to earn related credit.